B4PzwL3YVGa6/sparrowdo/README.md

 # Schema

-Here is the visual presentation of the sparrowdo system design:
+Here is the visual presentation of sparrowdo system design:

 ![sparrowdo system design](https://sparrowdo.files.wordpress.com/2017/01/sparrowdo-system.png)

 ## Master host

-Master host is  dedicated server where from you "push" sparrow tasks execution on some remote hosts.
+Master host is a dedicated server where you "push" sparrow tasks from for being executed on remote hosts.

 Sparrowdo client should be installed at the master host:

     $ zef install Sparrowdo

-Sparrowdo acts over ssh invoking sparrow client with input json data genereted by.
-Sparrow in turn download and installs the [plugins](https://metacpan.org/pod/Sparrow#Plugins-API) and create plugins' confuguration - sparrow [tasks](https://metacpan.org/pod/Sparrow#Tasks-API).
+Sparrowdo acts over ssh invoking sparrow client with input json data generated by.

+Sparrow client in turn downloads and installs the [plugins](https://metacpan.org/pod/Sparrow#Plugins-API) and create plugins configuration - sparrow [tasks](https://metacpan.org/pod/Sparrow#Tasks-API).
 Finally tasks are executed converging the server to desired configuration.

 A list of available sparrow plugins could be found here - [https://sparrowhub.org/search](https://sparrowhub.org/search).

 ## Remote hosts

-Remote hosts are configured by sparrow client which configure and executing sparrow tasks.
+Remote hosts are configured by sparrow client which sets up and executes sparrow tasks.

-Sparrow client have to be installed at the remote host.
+Sparrow client have to be installed on the remote host.

     $ cpanm Sparrow

-A minimal none Perl dependencies also should be satisfied - `curl`.
-Sparrow manages its index files and upload plugins by curl:
+A minimal none Perl dependencies also should be satisfied - `curl` utility.
+Sparrow manages its index files and upload plugins by using curl:

     $ yum install curl

-It is possible to automate the process of sparrow client installation on the remote host, see bootstrap section.
+It is possible to automate the process of sparrow client installation on the remote host, see the bootstrap section for details.

 # SSH/User setup